Josh Lowe Player Props: Rays vs. Rangers

-On Friday, Josh Lowe (.270 on-base percentage in past 10 games, 70 points below season-long percentage) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Josh Lowe (.270 on-base percentage in past 10 games, 70 points below season-long percentage), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Tropicana Field, Saturday at 4:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Twins.
+In his last appearance, he strung together two hits (going 2-for-4) against the Twins.

 Josh Lowe Game Info & Props vs. the Rangers